 Opacity Masks in Illustrator

 When you are trying to learn new software, it can be difficult to find your way around.
 You may not know the terms to look for, or you may not know where to look to find what you are looking for.
-If you are transitioning from another program, such as Photoshop, you may be used to certain terminology, so when using Illustrator, you may be looking for something that isn’t even there.
+If you are transitioning from another program, such as Photoshop, you may be used to certain terminology.
+When using Illustrator, you may be looking for something that isn’t even there.
 In Photoshop, if you want to blend something or fade it gradually, you would use a layer mask.
 In Illustrator, you don’t have layer masks.
-To To blend or fade away a portion of an object, you use something called an opacity mask.
+To blend or fade away a portion of an object, you use something called an opacity mask.
+You can also control the opacity of gradients and mesh points, but an opacity mask has its uses.

 Next, Select the Rectangle Tool and draw a rectangle over the bottom half of the text.
 Fill it with white.
 Then, make a copy of the rectangle by hitting Command/Ctrl + C. The paste in front by hitting Command/Ctrl + F. This automatically places a copy of the rectangle in front of the currently selected object.